webix-hub/docs/data/helpers/ajax_operations.md

 ### JSON sending

-If you are working with websirvice, you may need to send json content to the server side, it can be done as
+If you are working with web service, you may need to send json content to the server side, it can be done as

 ~~~js
 webix.ajax().headers({